 - When the new database is restored set it to Read-Write:

 Cloud Site migration steps

-- Create a new MSSQL 2008 database in the Classic Cloud Control Panel under the "Features" tab of the domain your MSSQL2005 database is on.
+- Create a new MSSQL 2008 database in the Cloud Sites Control Panel under the "Features" tab of the domain your MSSQL2005 database is on.

 - After the database has been created, please view its properties (as shown below) and note the change in the hostname.
 You will need to change any connection strings you have to the database and this information will be required.
 The information for you database will vary from the image depending on what data center your account is hosted in.